 - Space mission analysis and design.

-By the end of the course, you should have a good understanding of the way that satellites are designed and built.
-Because the course gives emphasis to the theoretical aspects of the subject, you will be able to apply your knowledge to a wide range of spacecraft design problems ranging from single payloads to whole spacecraft.
+Because this course gives emphasis to the theoretical aspects of the subject, you will be able to apply your knowledge to a wide range of spacecraft design problems ranging from single payloads to a whole spacecraft.

 Elements of a space mission: The mission, the spacecraft, trajectories and orbits, launch vehicles, mission operations systems, mission management and operations systems engineering.

-Designing for Space (1); Designing for Space (2) : The physical environment of space and spacecraft system design.
+Designing for space: The physical environment of space and spacecraft system design.

-Mechanical Design (1); Mechanical Design (2) : Frameworks and Structures, stress analysis, loads and stiffness, elastic instabilities, vibration, materials selection, structural analysis.
+Mechanical design: Frameworks and structures, stress analysis, loads and stiffness, elastic instabilities, vibration, materials selection, structural analysis.

-Thermal Design (1); Thermal Design (2) : Thermal sources and transport mechanisms in space, thermal balance, thermal control elements, thermal design and implementation.
+Thermal design: Thermal sources and transport mechanisms in space, thermal balance, thermal control elements, thermal design and implementation.

-Mechanisms and Optics: (1) Mechanisms and Optics (2) kinematics, bearings and lubrication, motors and drives; mechanisms, wheels, materials.
-Optical mountings, alignment, and stray-light control.
-Simple optics, telescopes.
+Mechanisms and optics: Kinematics, bearings and lubrication, motors and drives, mechanisms, wheels, materials.
+Optical mountings, alignment, and stray-light control, simple optics, telescopes.

-Power Systems, EMC and Interfacing (1); Power Systems, EMC and Interfacing (2): Power generation, storage, regulation and monitoring.
-Harnesses and connectors, EMC, shielding and grounding, monitoring and protection
+Power systems, electromagnetic compatibility (EMC) and interfacing: Power generation, storage, regulation and monitoring.
+Harnesses and connectors, EMC, shielding and grounding, monitoring and protection.

 - Maral & Bousquet 'Satellite Communications Systems' (3rd Ed), Wiley ISBN 0-471-97166-9 : 1998